-Did you know that WordPress can automatically update your website?
-In some cases, that can include plugins and themes too.
+Did you know that WordPress can update your website automatically?
+In some cases, this may also include plugins and themes.

-Despite the security benefits, there is a slight chance that these background updates can break your website.
+Despite the security advantages, there is a small chance that these background updates will break your website.

-In this article, we will show you how to disable automatic updates in WordPress, so you can manually update on your own.
+In this article, we’ll show you how to disable automatic updates in WordPress so that you can update manually.

 Why WordPress Updates Automatically